edi-sipka/edi-sipka/README.md

 ## About me

 Master of business administration striving to become a full-stack developer.
-Currently working as CTO at [Galora Media](https://www.galoramedia.com) and also the founder of [Svezafirmu.ba](https://www.svezafirmu.ba) (E-commerce business).
+Currently full-stack student at [Microverse](https://www.microverse.org) and also the founder of [Svezafirmu.ba](https://www.svezafirmu.ba) (E-commerce business).
 I am a problem-solving type of guy, which is why coding is one of my passions. <br>
 I am also: ☕ lover 🏀 ex-national player 🐶 lover

 I occasionally blog how to start your own startup business.
 For sure will blog about my coding journey.